 Can Grammarly Replace an Editor?

 Since artificial intelligence is becoming more sophisticated by the day, you may be curious if Grammarly can replace an editor.
-I run Grammarly Premium on blog posts and use it as a final check for the documents I proofread and copyedit for clients.
+I run Grammarly Pro on blog posts and use it as a final check for the documents I proofread and copyedit for clients.
 I’m familiar with an editor’s role, so I can tell you if Grammarly is a suitable substitute for an editor.

 Grammarly can’t replace an editor.
 Although it’s an excellent tool for refining writing, it doesn’t perform editing tasks like improving a document’s content, structure, pacing, or flow.
 Grammarly is best used to detect minor errors and make writing more clear, concise, and compelling.